eush77/terminal-control/README.md

 Terminal escape codes made easy.
 Get in full control.

+If your application runs in different environments, don't worry.
+The init function checks if the process runs in a tty.
+If it's not, no escape codes will be output even if you call the methods.
+You can override this behavior by calling ```init(true)```.

 # Installation
 Run the following commands to download and install the package: